Daisy (2006 film)

-Daisy (Korean: 데이지) is a 2006 film directed by Andrew Lau.
-Daisy is an urban romantic melodrama involving young painter Hye-young (Jun Ji-hyun), Interpol detective Jeong Woo (Lee Sung-jae), and professional hitman Park Yi (Jung Woo-sung).
+Daisy (Korean: 데이지) is a 2006 romantic thriller film directed by Andrew Lau.
+A South Korean-Hong Kong co-production, Daisy is an urban action romantic involving young painter Hye-young (Jun Ji-hyun), Interpol detective Jeong Woo (Lee Sung-jae), and professional hitman Park Yi (Jung Woo-sung).

 Daisy was produced by iFilm (a SidusHQ subsidiary) and opened in South Korean cinemas on 9 March 2006.
-There are two versions of Daisy: an Asian cut and an international cut.
+There are two versions of Daisy: An Asian cut and an international cut.